-Given the fact that the pulse is attenuated when passing along the fibre and the fact that it suffers splices and connectors loss, there is a decrease in the amount of power which is in the test pulse as it passes along the fiber in the cable plant which is under test.
+Given the fact that the pulse is attenuated when passing along the fiber and the fact that it suffers splices and connectors loss, there is a decrease in the amount of power which is in the test pulse as it passes along the fiber in the cable plant which is under test.
 Therefore there is a considerable reduction on the portion of the light which has been backscattered, producing a picture which highlights the actual loss that is currently in the fiber.
 In order to convert this information into a display you will be required to perform various calculations this is due to the fact that this process usually occurs twice, that is once on the return path from the scattering which is present at the at the test pulse and once going out from the OTDR.

 In OTDR jargon the term events is usually used when referring to splices and connectors.
 In OTDR both the splice and the connectors should indicate a loss that said it’s good to note that mechanical splices and connectors will indicate a reflective peak so as to ensure that you are able to distinguish the two from fusion splicing.

 Problems which might arise in the cable during the installation process can also be detected by OTDR.
-In a situation where a fibre gets broken, it will show up as the end of the fibre much shorter than the cable or it can as well as show up a high loss splice at the wrong location.
+In a situation where a fiber gets broken, it will show up as the end of the fiber much shorter than the cable or it can as well as show up a high loss splice at the wrong location.
 In an event where excessive stress is applied on the cable as a result of a bend radius being too tight or even as a result of kinking, it will look like a splice which is at the wrong end.